Flutazolam

-Flutazolam (Coreminal, MS-4101) is a drug which is a benzodiazepine derivative.
-It was invented in Japan, and this is the main country in which it has been used medically.
-It has sedative, muscle relaxant, anticonvulsant, and anxiolytic effects similar to those produced by other benzodiazepine derivatives, and though it is around the same potency as diazepam, it produces a more marked sedation and impaired coordination.
+Flutazolam (Coreminal, MS-4101) is a central nervous system depressant and sedative drug.
+Derived from the benzodiazepine structure, it was invented and approved for medical use in Japan.

+Flutazolam exhibits sedative, muscle relaxant, anticonvulsant, and anxiolytic effects similar to those produced by other benzodiazepine derivatives, and though it is around the same potency as diazepam, it produces a more marked sedation and impaired coordination.
 It is indicated for the treatment of insomnia.
 Its major active metabolite is n-desalkylflurazepam, also known as norflurazepam, which is also a principal metabolite of flurazepam (trade name Dalmane).
 While flutazolam has a very short half-life of only 3.5 hours, n-desalkylflurazepam has a long half-life of between 47–100 hours.

 Flutazolam is closely related in structure to another benzodiazepine, haloxazolam.